 The lifecycle of a turbine is typically 20 to 30 years.
 The life expectancy of this Project will be subject to the requirements set out by Nova Scotia Power within the Power Purchase Agreement, which we expect to be 25 years.

-The current Project schedule is subject to change depending on the criteria in the upcoming Request for Proposals (RFP).
+The current Project schedule is subject to change depending on the criteria in the upcoming Request for Proposals (Green Choice Program).

 The proponent will have a local operations team, including an operations manager who will be responsible for the wind farm’s maintenance program.
 Depending on the project’s turbine contract, the original equipment manufacturer (OEM) may be responsible for turbine maintenance and any required repairs for an agreed term of the project life.
 Local contractors are typically hired for maintenance items, such as road maintenance, snow removal, equipment service, etc.